wolandark/wim/README.md

 - Complete Markdown and HTML-CSS-JS with live servers for both of them <br>
 - Start Screen with bookmarks and file history <br>
 - Beautiful built in colorschemes
-- Easy syntax and alignment with Beautify option  <br>
+- Easy syntax check and debugging <br>
-- Two options for status bar.
-Lighline and Airline.
+- Three options for status bar.
+Lighline, Vim statusline and hackline.
 The choice is yours! <br>
   - Choices!
 It is all about choices <br>

 <h5> Can I expect support? </h5>